Mixed Models with Multiple Instance Learning: EXPERIMENTS

 \subsection{Simulations}

-\textbf{Dataset generation.} We designed our simulation to emulate the single-cell genomics application.
-First, we generated instance embeddings $\B{X}\stackrel{\text{iid}}{\sim}\mathcal{N}(0, 1)$, importance weights $\B{\gamma}\stackrel{\text{iid}}{\sim}\mathcal{N}(0, \sigma_{\gamma}^2)$, and bag embedding effects $\B{\beta}\stackrel{\text{iid}}{\sim}\mathcal{N}(0, \sigma_{\beta}^2)$.
-Next, we employed the model in Eq~\eqref{eq:logits} to generate bag-level logits.
+\paragraph{Dataset Generation} We designed our simulation to emulate the single-cell genomics application.
+First, we generated instance embeddings $\B{X}_{iq}\sim\mathcal{N}(0, 1)$ , importance weights $\omega_{\B{\gamma}}$ with $\B{\gamma}_{q} \sim \mathcal{N}(0, \sigma_{\gamma}^2)$ , and bag embedding effects $\B{\beta}_{q}\sim\mathcal{N}(0, \sigma_{\beta}^2)$.
+Next, we employed the model in Eq.~\eqref{eq:logits} to generate bag-level logits.
 Finally, we generated genotypes using a binomial likelihood function with 2 trials taking as input the simulated logits (see also Section~\ref{sec:likelihood_choices}).
 We systematically varied parameters such as the sample size, instance importance heterogeneity ($\sigma_{\gamma}^2$), the number of instances per bag, the number of instance features, and the variance explained by bag embedding effects.
 For each parameter configuration, we ran 10 repeat experiments.

-\textbf{Experimental setup.} Out-of-sample prediction accuracy for all models was measured using Spearman's rank correlation between the actual bag values and the predicted logits in a simulated set test of 200 bags.
+\paragraph{Setup} Out-of-sample prediction accuracy for all models was measured using Spearman's rank correlation between the actual bag logits and the predicted values in a simulated test set of 200 bags.
 To evaluate the effectiveness of the MIL models to retrieve the most important instances using the weight posterior, we used ROC-AUC for the top 10\% of the simulated instances.
 Standard errors on all metrics were computed across the 10 repeat experiments.